Argus LogoPLARV

 Empirical phase weight calibration

-Learning the optimal phase weights empirically via regression across run outcomes and phase DQI scores.
+Learning the optimal phase weights empirically via regression across run outcomes and phase ADQI scores.

 NaN-resilient signal extraction